Hear From Our

 It’s a double benefit because during the fall, winter, and spring, mice are not getting into the house, we go into the next pest season with a reduced rodent population, and that put us way ahead against the fight on ticks.

 Finding a tick on your child or your dog is upsetting.
 We know how to get rid of ticks in your yard while still respecting the environment.
-Call us at 800-990-0335 if you live in Southern Maryland ( Anne Arundel, St. Mary’s, Calvert or Charles County) or Northern Virginia ( Alexandria, Arlington, Annandale, McLean and more ).
-Tick control starts at $105
+If you live in Southern Maryland ( Anne Arundel, St. Mary’s, Calvert or Charles County) or Northern Virginia ( Alexandria, Arlington, Annandale, McLean and more ) TAKE ACTION NOW

 Our Thoughts on Tick Control and Outdoor Pest Control